 Bake the strawberry cupcakes on the middle rack for 16 to 24 minutes until when you poke them in the middle with a toothpick it comes out clean.

-Once they are done baking, allow the cupcakes to cool in the pan for a few minutes before removing them and placing them on a wire cookie rack to cool completely.
-You cupcakes are done!
+Once they are done baking, allow the cupcakes to cool in the pan for a few minutes before removing them and placing them on a wire rack to cool completely.
+Your unfrosted cupcakes are done!
 Or are they?
 Time to decorate them.

 Step 5: Decorate the strawberry cupcakes

 I also like to add slices of strawberry on top with the frosting.
 You could do some red sprinkles if you wanted or maybe add red food coloring to the frosting.
 Maybe you want to add a little strawberry puree to the frosting as well.
-So many options you can try out.
+So many options you can try out with this delicious strawberry cupcakes recipe.
 Enjoy!

 Can I make a strawberry cake instead of cupcakes?